-1. It’s harder to use your ‘no’ the less senior you are.
+1) It’s harder to use your ‘no’ the less senior you are.

-If you’re not confident in your convictions or you suffer from impostor syndrome, then you’re going to have a hard time saying no to others who are this way.
+If you’re not confident in your convictions or suffer from impostor syndrome, then you’re going to have a hard time saying no to others who aren’t this way.

 Influence isn’t just for senior career professionals!
 Building rapport across teams and establishing competence in your line of work is something ANYONE can do.

-4. Your no’s will always be evaluated against your yes’s.
+4) Your no’s will always be evaluated against your yes’s.

 Your reputation functions like a bank.
 Someone known to shoot down everything is going to have a lot of no’s counting against them.
 That’s why it’s good to balance those out with meaningful yes-work from time to time.

-5. Women, this is one of our things.
+5) Women, this is one of our things.

 Now, here are some constructive ways to say “no.”